gvellut/jncep/README.md

 ##### URL

 To get the URL to pass as argument, you should first go to the series page on the the J-Novel Club website.
 Then copy the URL found in the browser URL bar:
-- for series: Simply use the URL of the series page on J-Novel Club.
+- For series: Simply use the URL of the series page on J-Novel Club.
 It will have a shape like `https://j-novel.club/series/redefining-the-meta-at-vrmmo-academy`.
-- for volumes: Click on the volume you are interested in.
+- For volumes: Click on the volume you are interested in.
 The URL in the browser will change to something like `https://j-novel.club/series/redefining-the-meta-at-vrmmo-academy#volume-2`.
-- for parts: Click on one of the available parts below a specific volume.
-The web reader will then open and the URL will be somethinkg like `https://j-novel.club/read/redefining-the-meta-at-vrmmo-academy-volume-1-part-1`.
+- For parts: Click on one of the available parts below a specific volume.
+The web reader will then open and the URL will be something like `https://j-novel.club/read/redefining-the-meta-at-vrmmo-academy-volume-1-part-1`.

 #### Range of parts